 - Communicate with students/alum who submit to the journal

-- Create spreadsheets to track submissions and ensure a blind submission process (submissions will be numbered and all identifying information removed from the submission and tracked in the spreadsheet).
+- Create spreadsheets to track submissions and ensure a blind submission process

 - Create and monitor Google doc for Content Editors to mark as they review submissions

-- Call and manage editorial meetings
+- Lead editorial meetings

 - Communicate with faculty advisor about progress